zacanger/js-drills/README.md

 ## Node and Express

-* In each directory, you'll find an `index.js` with instructions.
 * There _will_ be things in here that are completely unfamiliar.
 I strongly suggest keeping [this](https://nodejs.org/api/) open at first.
 * There's a directory of bare Node (no Express/Koa/Hapi/whatever framework) problems.